Stop Scrolling. Start Doing

-We’ve been tricked into believing that buying the tools is the same thing as building the skill.
-You’re not purchasing a hobby; you’re purchasing a temporary hit of dopamine and a new identity you can wear in front of the mirror.
+Buying the tools is not the same thing as building the skill.
+You aren't purchasing a hobby; you’re purchasing a temporary hit of dopamine and a new identity you can wear in front of the mirror.

 Traditional search engines and social media feeds are designed to keep you in the Comparison Loop.
 They want you to see the "pro" version of the hobby before you’ve even mastered the "amateur" version.
 This creates a psychological gap where the actual activity feels intimidating, while the shopping feels "productive."

-If you want to stop hoarding and start doing, you have to prioritize the destination over the hardware.
+If you want to stop hoarding and start doing, you have to prioritize the coordinate over the hardware.

 The "Rent, Don't Buy" Mandate: If you haven't done the activity five times, you don't own the gear.
 Use the engine to find a coordinate where you can rent the equipment or use public facilities.
 If you can’t enjoy it with a rental, the $500 version won’t save you.